mnvkap/GUIHighlighter/README.md

 Then using this information, and PIL, we draw on the image

-This is done by recursivly searching the xml file, finding all the leaf nodes and storing them in a list Next we itterate through this list and by using regular expressions store the coordinates of where these components are Finally we use these coordinates to highlight the gui components.
+This is done by recursivly searching the xml file, finding all the leaf nodes and storing them in a list.
+Next we itterate through this list and by using regular expressions store the coordinates of where these components are.
+Finally we use these coordinates to highlight the gui components.